wpallstars/fix-plugin-does-not-exist-notices/assets/screenshots-png/README.md

 For WordPress.org plugin submission, you need:

-1. Screenshots in PNG format
+1. Screenshot in PNG format
-2. Named sequentially: `screenshot-1.png`, `screenshot-2.png`, etc.
+2. Named `screenshot-1.png`
-3. Place them in the root of your SVN assets directory
+3. Place it in the `/assets/` directory of your WordPress.org SVN repository